Medicare Advantage Plan Types

 “All-In-One” Medicare Advantage Plans

-To be eligible for MA enrollment you must enroll in Medicare Parts A and B and be current on Part B premium payments.
+To be eligible for MA enrollment, you must enroll in Parts A and B and be current on Part B premium payments.

 Beneficiaries with End-Stage Renal Disease (ESRD), won’t qualify for Advantage plans

-About 30% of Medicare beneficiaries choose Medicare Advantage plans over Medigap plans due to the cost of premiums being much lower.
+About 30% of recipients choose MA plans over Medigap plans due to the cost of premiums being much lower.
 The only premium cost you must pay for MA is your monthly Part B premium.

-Your Medicare Advantage plan will pay for the cost of healthcare bills, rather than Original Medicare.
-Beneficiaries pay costs for services from providers in the plan’s network.
-Although the value of copayments is reasonable, you’ll want to still look over them prior to enrollment.
+Your MA plan will pay for the cost of healthcare bills, rather than Medicare.
+Beneficiaries pay expenses for services from providers in the plan’s network.
+Although the value of copayments is reasonable, you’ll want to still look over them before enrollment.